top of page

 • Grey LinkedIn Icon

-20+ years’ experience in CO₂ capture and utilisation, porous materials, and waste valorisation.
-Internationally recognised leader in chemical process modelling, translating laboratory concepts into scalable industrial systems.
+20+ years’ experience in project management and process engineering in the broader area of environment including COâ‚‚ capture and waste valorisation.
+Internationally recognised leader in environmental chemical engineering and chemical process modelling and simulation, translating laboratory concepts into scalable industrial systems.

 Supported By